Video Game Development - BSc (Hons)

 120 UCAS points

-Successful applicants also must complete an online test
+Successful applicants also must submit a digital portfolio

 |LEVEL 2 QUALIFICATIONS|

 |Irish Leaving Certificate (Ordinary Level)||See level 3 entry under Irish Leaving Certificate for full details|

 |Scottish National 5||

 |IELTS||6.0 overall with no less than 5.5 in each band.|